sentairanger/Torvalds-Computer-Vision/README.md

 * `--confidence`: This is the confidence threshold.
 It is set to 0.2 by default.
 * `--movidius`: This is a boolean variable to determine if the Movidius NCS2 will be used.
 It is set to zero by default.

+Note: Openvino on raspbian does not have the model optimizer.
+So follow the instructions on this link https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_raspbian.html to get things started.
+Look under the Workflow For Raspberry Pi section to read more about this.
+What this means is you need to have Openvino installed on another machine.
+For example if you run Openvino on Ubuntu then all you do is download the needed files from there and then transfer them to the Pi.
+I added this caveat in case you wonder why the model optimizer is not included under the Raspbian version of Openvino.

 ![Demo with NCS2](https://media.giphy.com/media/PiQqUq8LnXZvkRtDn7/giphy.gif)

 ### Using RealVNC with the robot along with the Intel NCS2